LockerGoga combines ransom demand “negotations”, aggressive disruption and total lock out

 Examining the LockerGoga ransomware invasion

 No one knows for certain yet how the hackers are initially gaining access to the target networks.
 It could be the common method of phishing and social engineering.
 It seems the intruders already know their targets’ credentials from the start, and phishing is one possible way to gather those credentials.
 Buying them from other hackers is another.
 Once inside, hackers use Metasploit and Cobalt Strike toolkits to gain control of other computers on the network, exploiting Mimikatz as well, which pulls traces of passwords from Windows memory.
-This allows the hackers to gain even deeper access to higher privileged accounts.
+This allows the hackers to gain deeper access to higher privileged accounts.

 Inside the network, once the hackers are far enough to have obtained the highest privilege “domain admin” credentials, they can use Microsoft’s Active Directory to direct the ransomware to more victim’s machines.
 By signing with the stolen certificates, the code looks legitimate.
 The hackers also run encryption code, but first they run a “task kill” command that disables the victim’s antivirus.
 The ability to deactivate A/V renders the systems all the more defenseless against later infections.
 A/V solutions are unlikely to detect many attacks in the first place, particularly fileless and zero day attacks.
 It doesn’t take long for the hackers to accomplish their methodical steps and within minutes, the entire system is disabled.